bjornregnell/scala-code-along/README.md

 ## What is Scala?

-  * Scala is a statically typed object-functional language
+  * Scala is a statically typed object-functional programming language
-  * Scala runs on the Java Virtual Machine
+  * Scala runs as fast as Java on the Java Virtual Machine
   * Scala can call any Java byte code, including all classes in the JDK
   * Scala's standard library includes a powerful collections library
   * Scala has more powerful abstraction mechanisms compared to Java